cboettig/ews-review/manuscript.md

 Introduction
 ============

 Many natural systems exhibit regime shifts - rapid changes in the state and conditions of system behavior.
-Such shifts have include lake eutrophication, algal overgrowth of coral systems, fishery collapse, desertification of grasslands, and rapid changes in climate [TODO: Add refs].
+Such shifts have include lake eutrophication [@Carpenter1999], algal overgrowth of coral systems [@Mumby2007], fishery collapse [@Jackson2001], desertification of grasslands [@Kefi2007], and rapid changes in climate [@Dakos2008].
 Such drastic shifts have the potential to impact ecosystem health and human well-being.
 Thus, it is important to develop strategies for adaptation, mitigation, and avoidance of such shifts.

+The idea that complex systems such as ecosystems could change suddenly and without warning goes back to the 1970s [@Holling1973, @May1977].
+Such early work revealed that even simple models with the appropriate nonlinearities were capable of unpredictable behavior.
+The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then this remains a tough problem).

-An important component of this management challenge is the development of early warning signals (EWS) of impending rapid regime shifts.
+An important component of this management challenge is the development of early warning signals (EWS) of impending rapid regime shifts [@Scheffer2009].
 Since regime shifts occur in a variety of systems, and underlying mechanisms for the shifts are not always known, *generic* signals applicable to a variety of systems will be particularly valuable.

-Critical slowing down (CSD) has been studied extensively in theoretical [refs] and empirical contexts [refs] as a potential EWS.
-CSD occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
+Critical slowing down (CSD) has been studied extensively in theoretical [@Wissel1981; @Ghandi1998; @Carpenter2006; @Hastings2010; @Lade2012;
+@Dakos2011a; @Boettiger2012b] and empirical contexts [@Drake2010;
+@Carpenter2011; @Veerat2012; @Dai2012; @Wang2012] as a potential EWS.
+CSD
+occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
-This change can changes in dynamic properties can be expressed in greater variance, autocorrelation, and return time of observed state variables [refs].
+This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed state variables.

+_A confusion of terms_

+1. Catastrophic (Sudden shift)?
+2. Bifurcation?
+3. CSD/EWS pattern?

+_Venn Diagram_

+### The illusion of generality & the need for the Venn Diagram.

+The fact that critical slowing down can be observed in advance of sudden transitions across a range of otherwise unrelated phenomena -- climate states, brain waves, and food webs -- can give the illusion of a general theory:

+> Perhaps the most exciting aspect of this work is that it is uncovering
+> generic features that should in principle hold for any complex
+> system.
+This implies that we may use these approaches even if we do
+> not understand all details of the underlying mechanisms that drive any
+> particular system.  [@Scheffer2012]

+Care is needed to avoid the fallacy that "all A are B" because we have observed that "some A are B".
+While more examples emerge of systems that exhibit the anticipated patterns of critical slowing down before sudden transitions, we do well not to miss the examples of systems that show the same pattern without a transition, or a sudden transition preceded by a very different pattern.

+While it is usually recalled that some abrubt transitions are not be preceded by critical slowing down

+> Not all abrupt transitions will be preceded by slowing down.
+For
+> instance, sharp change may simply result from a sudden big external
+> impact.
+Also, slowing down of rates can have causes other than approaching
+> a tipping point (e.g., a drop in temperature). [@Scheffer2012]

+While large external forcing is frequently given as the simplest example of how a transtion could occur without any warning [@Bornasky2012; @Scheffer2001; @Scheffer2009; @Scheffer2012], it is by no means the only mechanism.

-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1: Equilibrium Diagram of Saddle Node].
+CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1: Equilibrium Diagram of Saddle Node] [@Barnosky2012].
 Saddle-nodes are one of many potential bifurcations in ecological systems, though.
 Rapid regime shifts may also occur in the absence of bifurcations at all.

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that